djspiewak/sbt-github-packages/README.md

 }
 ```

-As mentioned earlier, environment variables are a good default.
+Environment variables are a good default.
 For example, I have a GitHub token for my laptop stored in the `GITHUB_TOKEN` environment variable.
 If you mirror this setup, you should configure `githubTokenSource` in the following way:

 ```sbt
 githubTokenSource := TokenSource.Environment("GITHUB_TOKEN")
 ```

+This is, in fact, *exactly* the default configuration.
+In other words, if you set the `GITHUB_TOKEN` environment variable, then this plugin will work out of the box with no configuration.

 To use a token from `~/.gitconfig` you should add: